Program at a Glance

 Download the Health: Society, Policy and Policy program's Senior Thesis Guidelines (PDF).

-We are so fortunate to have three fabulous Undergraduate Departmental Representatives this year:
+We are very fortunate to have four fabulous Undergraduate Departmental Representatives this year:

 Be sure to share your thoughts and ideas on what would make HSSP even more effective!

-Contact Kathryn with your links, downloads, and/or written peices; and be sure to include: your name, year of graduation, and your internship location and organization.
+Got information to share with fellow HSSP-ers?
+Contact Kathryn with your links, downloads, and/or publications.
+Please include: your name, year of graduation, and your LinkedIn &/or fb URL.

-The most pressing contemporary challenges confronting human health are rooted in a rich, multidisciplinary knowledge base that extends from a 19th century understanding of the consequences of poor nutrition and inadequate sanitation to a rapidly evolving 21st century mastery of the structure of the genome.
+Any solution to today's most pressing health challenges will be rooted in a rich, multidisciplinary knowledge base that extends from a 19th century understanding of the consequences of poor nutrition and inadequate sanitation to a rapidly evolving 21st century mastery of the structure of the genome.
 Within this broad context, the foundations of good health remain grounded in a complex interplay of social and economic influences, and the increasingly effective treatment of serious illness is linked to dramatic advances in molecular biology.
 Stated simply, the promotion of sound health is tied to how people live, and the treatment of complex disease is tied to sophisticated biomedical research and individual access to state-of-the-art medical care.

 The major in Health: Science, Society and Policy capitalizes on Brandeis University’s enormous strengths across the many disciplines that contribute to our current understanding of human health and disease.
 This program will help students understand the biological underpinnings of health, illness and disability, as well as their social, political, legal and economic dimensions.
 International cases and examples are integrated into the study of these issues in the United States.